Manage users and groups with SAML in Dynatrace SaaS

 - First name attribute is the attribute that contains the first name of a user.

-Close that message to return to the Add configuration page and then select Continue to display a summary of the validated configuration.
+- If validation is successful, Dynatrace displays a confirmation message.
+Close the message to return to Add configuration and then select Continue to display a summary of the validated configuration.

-Note: Don't log out of Dynatrace yet in case any SSO issues occur.
+Note: Don't sign out of Dynatrace yet in case any SSO issues occur.

 To test your configuration